 Antibiotic eye drops or ointment may be used to treat discharge or mattering around the eye.
 The medication does not open the blocked tear duct and symptoms often recur when the eye drops are discontinued.

-If the tear duct remains blocked, a nasolacrimal duct probing may be performed.
+If the tear duct remains blocked after one year of age, a nasolacrimal duct probing may be performed.

 A smooth probe (resembling a thin straight wire) is gently passed through the tear duct and into the nose.
 Using probes of progressively larger diameters can widen a tear duct system.

 Tear duct probing is generally very successful.
-Over 90% of children have resolution of symptoms after the procedure.
-Sometimes additional procedures with enhancements are necessary.
-In rare cases, a more involved operation may be needed to open the tear duct system (dacryocystorhinostomy, DCR).
+Additional procedures with enhancements are sometimes necessary.
+In some cases, a more involved operation may be needed to open the tear duct system (dacryocystorhinostomy, DCR).

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶